 “Tali.
 Natalia Fitzwilliam.”
 Her dark brows and darker lashes accented the warmth in her expressive eyes as she introduced herself.

-s Kell savored the look of her moist pink lips, the dimples that indented each rosy cheek and the tiny creased laugh lines fanning from the corners of her beautiful eyes, his usually quite sensible cock became unruly.
+Bluidy hell.
+As Kell savored the look of her moist pink lips, the dimples that indented each rosy cheek and the tiny creased laugh lines fanning from the corners of her beautiful eyes, his usually quite sensible cock became unruly.
 And then the miscreant reared its foolish head, unfurled into full stance, and left him shifting from thigh to thigh, trying to disguise his condition.

-“An bhfuil tu posta?”
+“An bhfuil tu posta?”he murmured.

 “That’s very rude you know,” she scolded him.
 His face flooded with color and then he almost collapsed in relief when she added, “Speaking in a language I can’t understand.”